coni2k/SS/Notes.md

 why should we send the count info every time? on the other hand, how custom should it be? sending and retrieving can have different DTOs?

-sync. the latest templates output with SS!
+sync. the latest vs templates with SS!

 ---
 check these knockout bindings;